 - After age 40 see an eye doctor once every 2 years.
 In addition to screening for asymptomatic issues like glaucoma, ophthalmologists are often the first to detect conditions such as diabetes and high blood pressure.

 If you experience vision changes at any time, such as blurriness or dimness, make an appointment to see your eye doctor right away.

 You already know smoking is dangerous for heart and lung health, but did you know that it also increases your risk for macular degeneration, cataracts and optic nerve damage?
 If you smoke, make a plan to quit today.
-Click here for Dr. Oz’s Kick the Habit Plan.
+Get Dr. Oz's Kick the Habit Plan here.

 To protect your eyes from the sun’s harmful ultraviolet rays, wear sunglasses.
 Choose a pair that blocks out both UVA and UVB radiation.

 Get in the habit of wearing safety glasses, goggles or eye shields to protect against eye injuries that can occur during sports, certain work or other activities.
 You can find protective eyewear at either eye care or sporting goods stores.